Published on

 Airtable’s robust API allows you to integrate with over 1,000 websites and apps.

-There are several ways you can take advantage of these integrations — like building an Airtable front-end to share different views with various stakeholders or connecting to your own product data.
+There are several ways to take advantage of these integrations, like building an Airtable front-end to share different views with various stakeholders, or connecting to your own product data.

 💡 For example: You can integrate your project data with Github, so your team members can access Airtable data directly from Github and vice versa.